2017–18 North American winter: Late March–mid-April cold wave

 A period of colder-then-average temperatures impacted a large swath of the United States east of the Rocky Mountains from late March to the middle of April, resulting in one of the coldest Aprils for many areas in years, especially the Upper Midwest.
 This occurred as a result of a persistent pattern throughout much of April favoring high pressure within the Western United States, and troughs within the eastern half of the country, allowing cold air to funnel down.
 This pattern ended by May, and resulted in one of the most dramatic swings between months in the United States.

 In the states of Iowa and Wisconsin, the month was the coldest April ever experienced within the states' 124-year record, surpassing April 1907 by 1.5 °F (0.9 °C).
 Many states experienced one of their top-ten coldest Aprils on record, with 8 other states seeing their 2nd coldest April, and the continental United States's mean April temperature of 48.9 F made it the 13th coldest April on record and the coldest since 1997.
 The snow cover for most of April was the fifth-largest on record for the U.S. On April 6, Aberdeen, South Dakota set a monthly record low of -6 F. The next day, the Minneapolis Twins play their coldest game in history, with a first-pitch temperature of 27 F. The cold snap also caused the postponement of 28 Major League Baseball games, including the aforementioned Yankees home opener.
 This set a record for the most baseball games postponed in a single month.

 Easter Monday snowstorm

-On April 2, 2018, 5.5 in of snow to fall in New York City, with heavier snow in the suburbs.
+On April 2, 2018, 5.5 in of snow fell in New York City, with heavier snow in the suburbs.
 Snow fell at up to two inches per hour.
 This was their heaviest April snow in 36 years.
 This forced the New York Yankees to postpone their home opener.
 The New York Mets also postponed their game, only the second time in franchise history a game was postponed due to snow.
 The storm led to 53 motor vehicle crashes in just 3 hours.
 Portions of the metro area recorded nearly 8 in of snow that day.
 This became the second biggest April snowstorm in Newark, New Jersey.
 April 2018 became the second snowiest April on record in Bridgeport, Connecticut and the eighth snowiest on record in Central Park as a result.